zipengliu/Sailfish_paper_presentation/notes.md

 * basic idea:
   - connect multiple single node database systems using Hadoop as task coordinator and network communication layer
-  - actual computing work is done in a DBMS
+  - actual computing work is done in a DBMS (thus programming language is SQL like)

-* start-up company begin to take this project
+* start-up company commercialize it

 ### Drawbacks in MapReduce